sohit-agarwal/Wexflow/README.md

 [![Logo](https://aelassas.github.io/wexflow/images/wexflow-3.6-2.jpg)](https://wexflow.github.io/)
 -->

+# Help Wanted

+I am looking for macOS testers.
+If you want to help, reply to this [issue](https://github.com/aelassas/Wexflow/issues/112) or send me a private [email](https://github.com/aelassas).

 # What's New?

 Take a look at the brand new [version 4.4](https://github.com/aelassas/Wexflow/releases/tag/v4.4).
 This latest version is a major and stable release that includes brand new features, bug fixes, major performance enhancements and under the hood updates.